 What are bed bugs?

 Bed bugs are insects that hide during the day and emerge at night to feed.
 They are primarily indoor pests as they want to live near their preferred hosts: people.
 The sole source of nutrition for bed bugs is blood.
 Before feeding, they are flat and oval-shaped; after feeding, the blood meal causes their bodies to swell, elongate and turn darker in color.
-Bed bugs are easily transported by people from place to place, making them challenging pests to control.
+They are easily transported by people from place to place, making them challenging pests to control in Orange County.

 Are bed bugs dangerous?